yjl161/Aztec_Guide/guide.md

-# Server Setup Guide: LVM, Ethereum Node (Sepolia), and Aztec Sequencer
+# Server Setup Guide: Ethereum Node (Sepolia) and Aztec Sequencer

 This guide walks you through setting up a Linux server, configuring LVM for disk management, installing and syncing an Ethereum Sepolia testnet node (Geth and Lighthouse), and finally setting up an Aztec Sequencer.